KlimLe/ML4B-Stock-Prediction/README.md

 We are happy to introduce two working models which are strongly oriented towards our business case.
 With the opportunity to obtain more data, there would be a possibility to overcome Overfitting and an overall stronger performance.

 ##### Appendix
-The Colab file contains two cells.
-The first cell creates a streamlit app using the %%writefile app.py command.
-To deploy the app, follow these steps:
-- Run the first cell to write the Streamlit app code to app.py.
-Run the second cell to start the deployment process.
-This cell ensures that all tunnels are properly set up.

-#### Important Note:
-We use this approach due to the limited capacity of Streamlit Cloud, which can sometimes lead to instability.
-By utilizing Colab, we can ensure a higher level of stability for running our Streamlit app.

-If you encounter any issues, such as connection errors or other types of errors, follow these steps:
-- Rerun the second cell.
-This will kill any existing tunnels and attempt to re-establish a new connection.
-- If the problem persists, rerun the second cell again until the connection stabilizes and the app runs smoothly.